Reviewed by Susan Osborne

 Bloom narrates this elegantly spare novella through Hick’s dry, earthy sometimes humorous voice, painting a picture of ‘30s and early ’40s America through the lens of her experience.
 Both Hick and Eleanor are vividly drawn: Hick’s sharp-eyed view of Eleanor’s need for approbation and moral probity – so hard for those around her to match and at times, so exasperating – contrast with her passion and tenderness for her lover.
 The storytelling is engrossing and evocative – Hick’s description of her brief time with a travelling freak show is a particular delight.
 It’s an extraordinarily intimate portrait, both of the two women and of Roosevelt’s presidency, and the writing is sublime, often conveying a great deal in a couple of well-chosen words:

 Eleanor’s love was like some shabby old footstool.
 Everyone used it without wanting it and no one ever gave it a moment’s thought

 I wouldn’t call it nagging.
 It was like having the Statue of Liberty watch you have one beer too many

 Sometimes, I love her more when I don’t even see her

 He was the greatest president of my lifetime and he was a son of a bitch every day… …He broke hearts and ambitions across his knee like bits of kindling, and then dusted off his hands and said, Who’s for cocktails?

 From its brief opening sentence to its gloriously poetic, heart-wrenching final paragraph, this is an extraordinarily accomplished piece of fiction.
 Bring on all the prizes.

-Susan Osborne blogs at A Life in Books: Never, ever leave home without a book.
+From Susan Osborne A Life in Books (www.alifeinbooks.co.uk) Never, ever leave home without a book